evert/evert.github.com/_posts/2023/2023-11-14-jsx-template.md

 </div>;
 ```

-It also has a convention to treat lowercase tags `<h1>` as output, but if the
+It has a convention to treat tags that start with a lowercase character such
-tag starts with an uppercase character, it's a component which automatically
+as `<h1>` as output, but if the tag starts with an uppercase character,
-gets called.
+it's a component, which usually is represented by a function:

 ```jsx
 function HelloWorldComponent(props) {